levgenys/Workouts-App/_pages/terms-and-policy.md

 GIRYA reserves the right to change the premium features anytime.

 ## User Consent
-By using this app, you consent to our terms of service & privacy policy.
+By using this app, you consent to our terms of use & privacy policy.

 <br>